VNGIoTLab/OneWire/README.md

 * You can use examples in this repository for sensors, PROM, switch.

 * For temperature sensors (DS18x20) of Dallas.
-You can use library and examples in [Arduino-Temperature-Control-Library](https://github.com/milesburton/Arduino-Temperature-Control-Library "Arduino-Temperature-Control-Library")
+You can use OneWire library and [Arduino-Temperature-Control-Library] (https://github.com/milesburton/Arduino-Temperature-Control-Library "Arduino-Temperature-Control-Library") together for your application.